experiencor/deep-viz-keras/README.md

+# pip package for Saliency maps for Keras models

 This repository contains the implementations in Keras of various methods to understand the prediction by a Convolutional Neural Networks.
 Implemented methods are:

 * Vanila gradient [https://arxiv.org/abs/1312.6034]